 Today's puzzle is based on a 1820s painting by James Peale.
 The vegetables in this beautiful still life painting are: okra(ladies' fingers or ochro), blue-green cabbage, crinkly Savoy cabbage, Hubbard squash, eggplant, balsam apple, tomatoes, and purple-red cabbage.
 Take a few minutes, put the puzzle back together and take in this beautiful piece of art.
 Have fun!

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "The Poor Poet" .